 “I only hope it’s healthy.”
 It’s the universal prayer of parenthood, right?
 Everyone wants a healthy baby.
-But sometimes babies are born with challenges, and it’s hard to know what to do or say.
+But sometimes babies are born with challenges or special needs, and it’s hard to know what to do or say.
 I understand, because it happened to me.
 My twins were preemies, and while we were in the NICU, my son Avery, older than his twin Bennett by two minutes, was diagnosed with Down Syndrome.

+3. Ask questions.
 Your willingness to talk about our baby’s medical issues will mean a lot; we might need a sounding board to help sort out our options, and our feelings about them.
 But don’t press — if we don’t have the answers, or we aren’t ready to talk yet, leave it at, “I’m here if you need me.”

 4. Check in, every now and then.
 Life with a medically fragile child, or a child with severe issues, takes on its own dimensions.
 Time passes slowly and quickly at once.
 We sometimes lose track of things; we forget to return calls or emails.
 Gentle, consistent support is helpful.
 It lets us know we’re still important to you, even after the rush of initial attention has passed.

 5. Our baby is still the love of our life.
 It seems like a simple thing, really, but it’s true: even with all the added emotions, we are still new mothers.
 We need all the things new mothers need — more sleep, a hot shower, a new pair of shoes.
 A good book and the time to read it.
 An excellent meal, uninterrupted.
 And this: Just as our bodies grew and expanded to accommodate our baby, now, our spirits are in transition.
 We are growing, and changing, and becoming, and what we need most is your understanding.